Talent and Organization

 Note:

-Other work on campaign organization has been done by the Washington Post's Chris Cillizza ("Inner Circle") and by Politico (for example, the Romney page is at...http://www.politico.com/2012-election/mitt-romney/campaign-insiders/index.html)
+For other early work on campaign organization see the Washington Post's Chris Cillizza ("Inner Circle") and Politico (for example, the Romney page is at...http://www.politico.com/2012-election/mitt-romney/campaign-insiders/index.html)